-- Rule of law the supreme manifestation of human civilization and culture - Derived from 'la principe de legalite' (French) meaning the 'principal of legality' - Also known as nomocracy, denotes the legal principle that law should govern a nation, and not arbitrary decisions by individual government officials. - Sometimes called "the supremacy of law", provides that decisions should be made by the application of known principles or laws without the intervention of discretion in their application - Of old origin-was discussed by Ancient Greek philosophers such as Plato and Aristotle around 350 BC. - Among the first modern authors to give the principle theoretical foundations was Samuel Rutherford in Lex, Rex (1644).
+- Rule of law the supreme manifestation of human civilization and culture - Derived from 'la principe de legalite' (French) = 'principal of legality' - Also known as nomocracy - denotes the legal principle that law should govern a nation, and not arbitrary decisions by individual government officials. - Provides that decisions should be made by the application of known principles or laws without the intervention of discretion in their application - Of old origin discussed by Ancient Greek philosophers such as Plato and Aristotle around 350 BC. - Among the first modern authors to give the principle theoretical foundations was Samuel Rutherford in Lex, Rex (1644).
 The title is Latin for "the law is king" and reverses the traditional rex lex ("the king is the law").